 Welcome to Fresh Mercies!
 This is a Christian blog written by Keren Dibbens-Wyatt with a different format each year.
 It has included poetic prose, short fables and words from God as well as encouragements from Scripture.
 It is usually updated daily, but currently having a more spontaneous relationship with posts whilst Keren takes some time here and there to recharge.

 Keren Dibbens-Wyatt is a British contemplative writer with a passion for prayer and creativity.
 She writes to encourage others into finding and getting to know God more intimately, and to share the poetic ponderings of her heart.
 A Christian for over 30 years, Keren answered a call to a deep prayer relationship with the Lord, which has led to a gracious outpouring of stories, ideas, and wisdom.
-No stranger to difficulties, Keren has now had disabling myalgic encephalomyelitis (M.E.) for nearly two decades, often being housebound or using a wheelchair.
+No stranger to difficulties, Keren has now had disabling myalgic encephalomyelitis (M.E.) for over two decades, often being housebound or using a wheelchair.

 The fourth year was entitled “the Veil of Tears” and was a daily journey through some of the darker and more confusing verses of Scripture, seeking to find the glimmers of hope in the difficult and tragic parts of life.

 In 2017, a new thread began called “Eye of Horus” which was a daily contemplative photograph and thought, on the theme of spiritual sight.
 In 2018 there is a daily posting during Lent of a nugget or insight received in prayer, along with a photograph or piece of art.
 All is gift and Keren seeks to represent the Lord’s heart faithfully so that others might be inspired to get to know the one who is love.

 May you be blessed by the one who seeks your heart.